 A defense of the dissertation is required for all Ph.D. candidates.
 The dissertation defense shall be held within four years of the oral comprehensive exam.
 If this time is longer than four years, the oral exam must be repeated.
 The dissertation defense must occur no sooner than 90 days following admission to candidacy.
 The defense should be scheduled at least four weeks prior to expected date of graduation.
-The student must complete the "Dissertation Defense Scheduling Form" (http://www2.nau.edu/gradcol/ThesesDiss/DefenseSched.pdf/) and sent it to the Graduate College to schedule the defense.
+The student must complete the "Dissertation Defense Scheduling Form" on the Graduate School webpage (http://nau.edu/GradCol/Student-Resources/Succeeding/Theses-and-Dissertations/) and sent it to the Graduate College to schedule the defense.